 New Richmond News

-The New Richmond High School drama department recently put on three performances of "You're A Good Man, Charlie Brown," for family, friends and community members.
+The St. Croix Central High School drama department put on three performances of "Oliver" for friends, family and the community from Thursday, March 15-Saturday, March 18.

 The St. Croix Central Middle School held its first student talent show in years on Tuesday, March 13, in the middle school multipurpose room.
 The students put on two shows: one for their fellow students and one for their family, friends and the community.

 Saturday, March 24 Hammond Easter Egg Hunt The Hammond Community Library is partnering with Hammond Health Services to host an Easter Egg Hunt at 1:30 p.m.
 Saturday, March 24 at Hammond Health Services (425 Davis St.).
 The Easter Egg Hunt is for ages 2-8 and attendees are encouraged you to bring along their own Easter baskets to gather your eggs.
 Thursday, March 29 EGGstravaganza

 A group of New Richmond Middle School students — including eighth graders, Alex Jarchow, Jovani Perez-Sanchez, Ian Sheetz, and seventh grader Andrew Blattner — took part in the Math Counts state competition in Sheboygan, Wis., on Saturday, March 3.
 The Mathletes completed in the following rounds of competition: • Individual Sprint round: (non-calculator) 30 problems / 40 minutes • Individual Target round: (calculator) eight problems total, given two at a time, with six minutes allowed to complete each set of two problems.